sy77777en/video_annotation_folk/labels_markdown/cam_motion/arc_crane_movement/crane_up/index.md

 <details>
 <summary><h4> Prompt (Definition)</h4></summary>

-- A scene featuring a crane up movement.
+- The camera cranes upward in an arc.

 - A shot where the camera rises in a vertical arcing motion.

 - The camera moves upward while maintaining an orbit around something.

-- A shot demonstrating an upward crane motion.

 - A video where the camera lifts in an arcing trajectory.

-- The camera elevates in a smooth, controlled crane movement.

 - An upward arcing shot moving along a vertical path.